rmr101/campus-frontend/README.md

 3. Change directory into `cd campus-frontend`.
 4. run `npm install` or `yarn install`
 5. `npm start` or `yarn start` , make sure you have set up the back end for this project.
+6. This project also implement Redux Dev Tool extension on chrome.
+If haven't installed them [please check here.](#about-redux-dev-tool-in-this-project)

 ## About this Campus system.